 People and places

 Sami Younis is executive director of the Doha office of Abu-Ghazaleh Intellectual Property (AGIP), a regional IP firm with its roots in Kuwait, and its current headquarters in Jordan.
 Younis is noted for his work as an IP expert in the Qatari courts.
 The firm has been involved in revising and drafting important IP laws and regulations in at least half a dozen Arab countries, including the United Arab Emirates.
 The firm has offices spread across more than 30 predominantly Muslim jurisdictions, as well as in China, India and Russia, each with their own significant Muslim minority populations.

 Al Sulaiti Law Firm is led by chairman Mubarak A. Al Sulaiti, who previously led the legal affairs department in Qatar’s Ministry of Transportation.
 The firm handles most areas of business law, including IP, IT and telecoms, cybercrime, data protection and privacy, and sports, media and entertainment law.
 The firm’s chair is a member of the Rex Sports Association and a former member of the FIFA Players’ Status Committee.
 The firm also maintains offices in Istanbul, Kuwait and Cairo, and in Milan and Como, Italy.

-Regional law firm Al Tamimi & Co works in association with Adv.
+Regional law firm Al Tamimi & Company works in association with Adv.
 Mohammed S. Al Marri Advocates & Legal Consultants in Doha.
 Partner and head of corporate restructuring Ahmed Jaafir is based in Doha; he recently advised an American multinational IT company spinoff of its enterprise services businesses and is a key contact in Doha for IP matters.
-Associate Diana Abu Al Adel is another good contact for local and regional IP questions.
+Senior associate Diana Abu Al Adel is another good contact for local and regional IP questions.